usegalaxy-eu/ena-upload-cli/README.md

 **Note for data upload:**
 Uploaded files are persistently stored on the ENA server after the upload for some time.
-Thus, if multiple test submission are performed, it is possible to skip the data upload with `--no_upload` in subsequent submissions.
+Thus, if multiple test submission are performed, it is possible to skip the data upload with `--no_data_upload` in subsequent submissions.
 This also allows uploading (large) datasets separately e.g. with [aspera](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html).
-For the `--no_upload` argument,  data file(s) still need to be provided with `--data` if a RUN object is submitted in order to generate MD5 sums.
+For the `--no_data_upload` argument,  data file(s) still need to be provided with `--data` if a RUN object is submitted in order to generate MD5 sums.